Why some heaps support constant-amortized-time decrease-key operations, and others do not: Lower Bound

-For ease of presentation, the rank of a node is defined in terms of the function $\rce=2\fdc+1$.
+For ease of presentation, the rank of a node is defined in terms of the function $\rce=2\fdc+1$. \begin{fullonly}

-The general idea is to have the rank of a node be maintained so it is the negation of the key value stored in the node.
-(Ranks will be non-negative, and we will only give nodes non-positive integer key values).
+\end{fullonly} The general idea is to have the rank of a node be maintained so it is the negation of the key value stored in the node.
+(Ranks will be non-negative, and we will only give nodes non-positive integer key values; these can be assumed to be perturbed arbitrarily to give a total ordering of key values).
 The rank of a node can increase as the result of a pairing, and the value of a node can decrease as the result of a \opDc.
 It is thus our goal to perform a \opDc\ on a node which has had its rank increase to restore it to the negation of its rank.
 During the time between when a rank increase occurs in a node and the time the \opDc\ is performed, we refer to the node as \emph{marked}.

 Call the \emph{unmarked subtree} of a node to be the subtree of a node if all marked nodes were detached from their parents; the \emph{unmarked structure} of the heap is the structure of the unmarked subtrees of the roots.
-The rank of a node at a given time will be defined to be a function of the structure of its unmarked subtree.
-We emphasize that the notion of marking a node is for the purposes of the analysis only, such marks need not be stored.
+The rank of a node at a given time will be defined to be a function of the structure of its unmarked subtree. \begin{fullonly} We emphasize that the notion of marking a node is for the purposes of the analysis only, such marks need not be stored. \end{fullonly}

-The following assumes a particular heap structure and marking, as the rank of a node is always defined with respect to the structure of the heap after executing a sequence of heap operations.
+The following assumes a particular heap structure and marking, as the rank of a node is always defined with respect to the structure of the heap after executing a sequence of heap operations. \begin{fullonly}

-Let $\akey$ be the node we wish to compute the rank of.
-Let $\umc$ denote the number of unmarked children of $\akey$, and let $y_1,y_2,\ldots y_{\umc}$ denote these children numbered right-to-left (i.e., in the order which they became children of $\akey$).
+\end{fullonly} Let $\akey$ be the node we wish to compute the rank of.
+Let $\umc$ denote the number of unmarked children of $\akey$, and let $y_1,y_2,\ldots y_{\umc}$ denote these children numbered right-to-left (i.e., in the order which they became children of $\akey$). \begin{fullonly}